dghani/emoji-remover/README.md

 # emoji-remover

-A fast, multi-threaded command-line tool to remove emojis from source code files.
-Built with Rust for performance and reliability.
+A command-line/pre-commit tool to remove emojis from code files.

+Because your code deserves better than AI-generated emoji spam.
+Built with Rust for blazing-fast emoji annihilation.

 ## Features